mfwalchak/flash-o-matic/README.md

 to study your topic.

-This is my first project using React for rendering logic and React Router for pathing.
+This is my first project using React for rendering logic and React Router for path control.